 It is possible to associate the project with a location (position) in the organizational chart.
 This means that only those users at a selected position in the chart (and their managers) will be able to maintain this project.

-When you have entered all these values, your Project Detail window should look like the screenshot below.
-Save your new project.
+When you have entered all these values and saved your new project, your Project Detail window should look like the screenshot below.